Vidushi-Gupta/Saathi/README.md

 In order to contribute to promoting seeking help for mental well-being, we created Saathi!

 ## 👩🏻‍💻 What is Saathi?
-Saathi is a browser extension which provides the user with either help or motivation as per their emotions at that moment.
+Saathi is a browser extension (add-on) which provides the user with either help or motivation as per their emotions at that moment.
 In order to promote asking for help and considering mental wellbeing essential, we came up with Saathi.

 ### Functionalities
 - Asks the user how they are feeling right now.